 I'm still using this realization to keep myself in check of when I think, "I know better," and when I may be forgetting the foundation of Conscious Communication - empathy.

 I'm sharing this, not to intimidate by giving you the idea that even years after learning about empathy you'll still be yelling at your loved ones, but to offer playfulness and even self-empathy around the times when you "mess up," roadblock a connection, and get in the way of love.
 I'm sharing this to let you know that I'm not perfect, and I don't recommend expecting that from yourself, either.

 I'm sharing this, so you'll accept yourself, as you are, "wherever" you are.

 I'm sharing this because I care about you.

 It's not about perfection, it's about empathy, acceptance, and love.

-I'll finish off here by recapping a quote Noor shared at our last workshop this last Wednesday, presumably by Eckhart Tolle:
+I'll finish here by recapping a quote Noor shared at our last workshop last Wednesday, which he attributed to Eckhart Tolle:

 "If you think you're enlightened, spend a weekend with your parents."

 If in anyway, I was getting in my head about "being great at empathy," my mom came through to offer me a liberating gift from this trap of ego, in the form of a Humbling Realization.